DeVuDeveloper/pc-shop/README.md

-# React With Webpack Boilerplate
+# React With Webpack PC-Shopplate

 ### Version
 1.2.0